 In agriculture, variety selection is a key strategy for managing pests and diseases, as well as improving yields and profits.
 At the Rutgers New Jersey Agricultural Experiment Station, plant breeders develop and evaluate varieties for New Jersey and the region.
 They select cultivars for factors including fruit quality, yield, and resistance to diseases of local importance.
 Other goals of plant breeding include heat and drought tolerance and cold hardiness.

-Research facilities used for plant breeding include:
+Research facilities for plant breeding include:

 - Center for Turfgrass Science